manchow23/Smart-Finance-Hub/README.md

 # 📊 Smart Finance Hub

 **Smart Finance Hub** is a Streamlit dashboard that turns financial data into insights.
-You can explore stock market crashes, receive mutual fund suggestions, and (soon) simulate portfolio optimization.
+You can explore stock market crashes, receive mutual fund suggestions, and more features soon.

 ---